jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Decide on subject.
 Should we not mention kernfs in any of this?
   - Actually go through testing again before submitting!
 - Check for TODO items
+- Use clang or a different nix-shell for cross-compilation (and add that I did that to test procedure)
+  - At least try powerpc, s390, and mips

 ## Non-coccinelle changes